 Exhibiting at Photospace Gallery

-Photospace Gallery has been dedicated to presenting photography as an art form and means of communication since it opened in December 1998.
+Photospace Gallery has been dedicated to presenting photography as an art form and means of communication since it opened on 10 December, 1998.
 The gallery has hosted literally hundreds of exhibitions by emerging and established artists from New Zealand and some from overseas.

-Photospace Gallery represents a number of artists and exhibits their work regularly, but the gallery is open to offering new and emerging photographers the opportunity to exhibit their photography, and there are a few exhibition slots available annually for new exhibitors.
+Photospace Gallery represents a number of artists and exhibits their work regularly, but the gallery is open to offering new and emerging photographers and curators opportunities to exhibit photography.

 Exhibition proposals should include: